1200wd/bitcoinlib/docs/_static/manuals.add-provider.rst

 Add a new Service Provider
 ==========================

-The Service class connects to providers such as Blockchain.info or Blockchair.com to retreive transaction, network, block, address information, etc
+The Service class connects to providers such as Blockchain.info or Blockchair.com to retrieve transaction, network, block, address information, etc

 The Service class automatically selects a provider which has requested method available and selects another